alexnthnz/task-management-app/README.md

    - Command out the frontend section in `main.tf` and `outputs.tf`.
 Use Terraform plan and apply to deploy the backend resources.
    - After backend deployment
      - Update the `PROD_API_URL` in Github Secrets with the API Gateway URL from the Terraform output.
+     - Trigger Github Actions pipeline to deploy the frontend artifacts to S3 bucket
      - Uncomment the frontend section in `main.tf` and `outputs.tf`.
 Use Terraform plan and apply to deploy the frontend resources.

    ```bash